krysopath/baropi/README.md

-This is the first commit to the lifecycle code repo.
+This is the first commit to the code repo.